Distributed Corruption Detection in Networks: Introduction

 \section{Introduction}

-We study the problem of {\em corruption detection} on networks.
-Given a network of agents, a subset of whom are corrupt, our goal is to find as many corrupt and non-corrupt agents as possible.
+We study the problem of \emph{ corruption detection} in networks.
+Given a network of agents, a subset of whom are corrupt and the rest are truthful, our goal is to find as many truthful and corrupt agents as possible.
 Neighboring vertices audit each other.
-We assume that truthful (non-corrupt) agents report the status of their neighbors accurately.
+We assume that truthful agents report the type of their neighbors accurately.
 We make no assumption on the report of corrupt agents.
 For example, two corrupt neighbors may collude and report each other as non-corrupt.
 Similarly, a corrupt vertex may prefer to report the status of some of its neighbors accurately, hoping that this will establish a truthful record for itself.
-Moreover, we assume that the corrupt agents may coordinate their actions in an arbitrary fashion.
+We permit that the corrupt agents coordinate their actions in an arbitrary fashion.

-The corruption model studied here is identical to the model of diagnosable systems that was introduced by Perparata, Metze and Chien~\cite{PMC67} as a model of a digital system with many components that can potentially fail.
+The corruption model studied here is identical to the model of diagnosable systems that was introduced by Perparata, Metze and Chien~\cite{PMC67} as a model of a digital system with many components that can fail.
 It is assumed that components can test some other components.
-The goal in~\cite{PMC67} and follow up work including~\cite{HA74,KTA75,KR80} and more is to characterize networks that can detect a certain number of corrupted nodes and find them.
-Similar models were introduced and studied in other areas of computer science, including Byzantine computing~\cite{LSP} and intrusion detection in the security community~\cite{mukherjee1994network}.
-See also the survey~\cite{lgorzata2004survey} and Appendix~\ref{sec:puzzle} here for a nice algorithmic puzzle that resulted from this line of work.
+The goal in~\cite{PMC67} and in follow-up work, including~\cite{HA74,KTA75,KR80}, is to characterize networks that can detect all corrupt nodes as long as their number does not exceed a given value.

+Similar models have been introduced and studied in other areas of computer science, including Byzantine computing~\cite{LSP} and intrusion detection in the security community~\cite{mukherjee1994network}.
+See also the survey~\cite{lgorzata2004survey}.
+A byproduct of this line of research is the VLSI chips puzzle discussed in \cite[Problems~4-6]{CLRS}.
+In this puzzle there are $n$ supposedly identical VLSI chips that in principle are capable of testing each other.
+A basic test involves two chips, each chip tests the other and reports whether it is good or bad.
+A good chip always gives an accurate report, but the answer of a bad chip cannot be trusted.
+The objective is to find a good chip, or all good chips, assuming more than half of the chips are good, using the minimum possible number of tests.
+This is (an adaptive version of) the corruption detection problem on a complete graph.

+The original motivation for our work has been corruption detection in social and economic networks, where the main objective is to understand the structure of networks that enable one to identify as many of the corrupt nodes and as many of the truthful ones as possible.